Toxic Garden

 Toxic Garden (formerly known as Limit) is a steel roller coaster located at Heide Park, Germany.
 It opened in 1999 and is a standard 689m layout Suspended Looping Coaster manufactured by Vekoma.
 In March 2023, Heide Park announced that Limit would be renamed to Toxic Garden, with new thematic elements and a partial replacement of the ride's track.

 Ride experience

 The layout of the coaster, the 689m Standard.

-The ride starts with a 109.3ft to the top of the lift hill.
-Next the ride drops 91ft down a banked drop reaching speeds of 49.7 m.p.h.
-The train then immediately navigates a rollover (2 Half loops connected by two half heartline rolls).
-Once the train exits the rollover it then navigates a banked turn, sidewinder, helix and transitions into a double in-line twist.
-The train then performs a few turns and into the brake run.
+After being dispatched from the station, trains climb the 109.3 ft chain lift hill.
+Trains then descend the 91 ft drop reaching a top speed of 49.7 mph.
+The train then navigates a rollover (2 half loops connected by two half heartline rolls).
+Once the train exits the rollover, it traverses a banked turn, sidewinder, helix, and double in-line twist.
+The train then performs a few turns before entering the brake run.

-Colour scheme

-Toxic Garden is painted with white track and olive green supports; a similar – if not the same – colour scheme as the nearby Big Loop, Bobbahn bobsled coaster, and Flug der Dämonen.
-People often think that Toxic Garden and Big Loop are one long roller coaster due to their colour schemes, similar Vekoma make, and the similar locations.